GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

 that also include common Python packages.

-And as noted in :ref:`pygplates_using_the_correct_python_version` you will need to install the correct version of Python if you are using pre-built versions of *pygplates*.
+And as noted in :ref:`pygplates_using_the_correct_python_version` you will need to install the correct version of Python if you are using pre-built versions of pyGPlates.

 .. _pygplates_using_the_correct_python_version:

 Using the correct Python version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As noted in :ref:`pygplates_getting_started_installation_external` the pre-built MacOS X and Windows *pygplates* libraries have been compiled for a specific version of Python (such as 64-bit Python 2.7.x on MacOS X).
+As noted in :ref:`pygplates_getting_started_installation_external` the pre-built MacOS X and Windows pyGPlates libraries have been compiled for a specific version of Python (such as 64-bit Python 2.7.x on MacOS X).
-So if you attempt to import *pygplates* into a Python interpreter with a different version then you will get an error.
+So if you attempt to import pyGPlates into a Python interpreter with a different version then you will get an error.

-For example, on Windows if you attempt to import a pre-built *pygplates* library compiled for 32-bit Python **2.7.x** into a 32-bit Python **2.6.x** interpreter then you will get an error similar to:
+For example, on Windows if you attempt to import a pre-built pyGPlates library compiled for 32-bit Python **2.7.x** into a 32-bit Python **2.6.x** interpreter then you will get an error similar to:
 ::